Fires on the Plain (1959 film): Plot

-In February 1945, the demoralized Imperial Japanese Army on Leyte is in desperate straits, cut off from support and supplies by the Allies, who are in the process of liberating the Philippine island.
+In late 1944, the demoralized Imperial Japanese Army on Leyte is in desperate straits, cut off from support and supplies by the Allies, who are in the process of liberating the Philippine island.
 Private Tamura has tuberculosis and is seen as a useless burden to his company, even though it has been reduced to little more than a platoon in strength.
 He is ordered to commit suicide by grenade if he is unable to get re-admitted to a nearby field hospital.
 A sympathetic soldier gives him several yams from the unit's meager supplies.

 On his way, he notices mysterious smoke rising in the distance.
 When he reaches the crowded hospital, he is admonished for coming back and sent away.
 He joins a group of other rejectees outside.
 When the Allies start shelling the area, the medical staff abandon the patients and run away.
 The hospital is hit and destroyed.
 Tamura flees as well; looking back, he sees many bodies strewn around, but chooses not to go to the aid of any who may still be alive.

 Traveling alone, Tamura discovers a deserted village on the coast, where he finds a pile of dead Japanese soldiers.
 As he searches for food, a young Filipino couple arrive by canoe and run to a hut to retrieve a cache of precious salt hidden under a floorboard.
 When Tamura enters the hut, the girl begins to scream.
 Tamura tries to placate them by lowering his rifle, but she continues to scream.
 He shoots her.
 The young man escapes in his canoe.
 Tamura takes the salt and leaves, after dropping his gun in a lake.

 He next encounters three Japanese soldiers.
 They sight more smoke.
 Tamura believes all the smoke he's seen is coming from signal fires, but one of the others tells him that it's just farmers burning corn husks.
 The squad leader mentions that the army has been ordered to go to Palompon for evacuation to Cebu.
 Tamura asks to accompany them.
 When one soldier notices Tamura's full bag, he shares his salt.